krishnakishored/py-trailers/Questions/py_questions.md

     - Attributes are created inside of a class.
 Also we can dynamically create arbitary new attributes for existing classes
     - The instances possess dictionaries __dict__, which they use to store their attributes and their corresponding values:
     - Python's class attributes and object attributes are stored in separate dictionaries
+    - Let's summarize the usage of private and public attributes, getters and setters and properties:
+    Let's assume that we are designing a new class and we pondering about an instance or class attribute "OurAtt".
+We have to observe the following issues:
+      - Will the value of "OurAtt" be needed by the possible users of our class?
+If not, we can or should make it a private attribute.
+      - If it has to be accessed, we make it accessible as a public attribute
+      - We will define it as a private attribute with the corresponding property, if and only if we have to do some checks or transformation of the data.
+      - Alternatively, you could use a getter and a setter, but using a property is the Pythonic way to deal with it!